tasket/Qubes-vpn-support/README.md

 Operating system support
 -
-Qubes-vpn-support is tested to run on Debian 8, Debian 9 and Fedora 25 template-based VMs under Qubes OS.
+Qubes-vpn-support is tested to run on Debian 9 and Fedora 26 template-based VMs under Qubes OS releases 3.2 and 4.0-rc4.
 It is further tested to operate in tandem with Whonix gateway VMs to tunnel Tor traffic and/or tunnel over Tor to enhance security and anonymity.

+Note that upcoming VPN tunnel support packaged with Qubes OS will contain most of the features in Qubes-vpn-support v1.4.
+Therefore, it is suggested most users consider using that instead.
+This project will continue for people looking to experiment with custom tweaks and new features.

 Technical notes
 -